Oily water separator (marine): Design and operation

-All OWS equipment, new or old, can, in a laboratory setting, separate oil and water, do so automatically, and produce clean water for discharge overboard that contains no more than 15 parts per million oil.
-OWS equipment is approved by testing it with specific cocktails of mixed oil and water.
-Initially these combinations were very simple, basically no more than a mixture of clean water and diesel fuel, but they have become more sophisticated under MARPOL MEPC 107(49).
+All OWS equipment, new or old, can, in a laboratory setting, automatically separate oil and water to produce clean water for discharge overboard that contains no more than 15 parts per million oil.
+OWS equipment is approved by testing it with specific mixtures of mixed oil and water.
+Initially these combinations were very simple, almost no more than a mixture of clean water and diesel fuel, but they have become more sophisticated under MARPOL MEPC 107(49).
 The vast majority of these many equipment models, manufacturers, and types start with some sort of gravity separation of bilge water.
-Simply letting oil and water sit is called decanting, and this does not always meet the 15 ppm criterion, which is why each manufacturer has added additional features to his equipment to ensure that this criterion can be met.
+Simply letting oil and water sit is called decanting, but this does not always meet the 15 ppm criterion, which is why each manufacturer has added additional features to his equipment to ensure that this criterion can be met.
 The separation that takes place inside the OWS allows oil that floats to the top to be automatically skimmed off to a sludge tank or dirty oil holding tank.
-There is no official standard for tank naming convention but there are some proposals for that.
+There is no official standard for tank naming convention but proposals do exist.

 An OWS needs to be fitted with an oil content meter (OCM) that samples the OWS overboard discharge water for oil content.
 If the oil content is less than 15 ppm, the OCM allows the water to be discharged overboard.
 If the oil content is higher than 15 ppm, the OCM will activate an alarm and move a three-way valve that, within a short period of time, will recirculate the overboard discharge water to a tank on the OWS suction side.